The Final Station

 The Final Station is a side-scrolling shooter video game with a train simulator and exploration elements.
-It was developed by Do My Best Games and published by tinyBuild, and released on August 30, 2016 for Windows, MacOS, Linux, and Xbox One, and September 2, 2016 for PlayStation 4.
+It was developed by Do My Best Games and published by tinyBuild, and released on August 30, 2016 for Windows, OS X, Linux, and Xbox One, and September 2, 2016 for PlayStation 4.

 The game received mixed to positive reviews from critics, who praised its originality and world-building but criticized its linearity.
 DLC titled The Only Traitor was released on April 19, 2017, featuring a new main character and taking place concurrently with the events of the main story.

 Gameplay

 The Final Station consists of two types of gameplay.
-The first is the inside of the train part of the game where the player must balance taking care of survivors that they have rescued by feeding them or healing them and taking care of the train by completing small mini games to keep the experimental train running until they reach the next train station.
-The second part of the game is the in game combat that happens at most train stations.
-In the game, the player will explore a side scrolling level with an apocalyptic theme that requires a strategic plan to complete.
-A player must decide on what resources to use and risk, such as melee combat, shooting an enemy and using their small amount of ammunition, using the environment to deal with enemies or trying to run past and avoid the enemies.
-There are varying types of enemies, making the levels and strategies needed harder.
-The player will need to find a hidden code at each station to get the train moving again and also find resources such as ammo, food and survivors.
+The first takes place inside the train, where the player must balance taking care of survivors that they have rescued by feeding them or healing them and taking care of the train by completing small minigames to keep the experimental train running until they reach the next train station.
+The second takes place at the various train stations.
+In these sections, the player explores a side-scrolling level with an apocalyptic theme, where they face various types of enemies and gather supplies such as ammunition, food, and survivors.
+To complete a level, the player must find a hidden code to make the train move again, and then go back to the train.
+When facing enemies, the player must decide on what resources to use and what risks to take.
+They might engage in melee combat, shoot an enemy and use their small amount of ammunition, use the environment to deal with enemies or try to run past and avoid the enemies.